cardboard-iguana/cardboard-iguana.com/log/2022-06-06-aws-deep-dive.md

 ### Amazon Machine Images (AMIs)

 An AMI is basically just a templated VM with some configuration knobs.
-(Mostly these knobs are about ”pre-installing” applications and setting up desired configurations.
-In practice, this translates to kicking off scripts during the AMI’s first run that *actually* install and configure things for you.)
+(Mostly these knobs are about "pre-installing" applications and setting up desired configurations.
+In practice, this translates to kicking off scripts during the AMI's first run that *actually* install and configure things for you.)

 REFERENCES: